section-engineering-education/engineering-education/content/articles/hyperparameter-tuning-of-machine-learning-model-in-python/index.md

 This is the classification algorithm used to build our machine learning model.

 - accuracy_score
-This is used to calculate the accuracy score made by the model when making a prediction.
+Calculates how accurate the model is when making predictions.

 We now assign the random forest classifier to the `rf` variable.